nexentaedge/nexentaedge.github.io/src/docs/introduction.md

 - guarantee of total and complete immutability of both Data and Metadata.
 Users data never gets overwritten and this creates number of advantages among which best in class data consistency and reliability

-- transparent bi-directional synchronization between multiple data-centers and clouds
+- transparent bi-directional (upcoming feature) synchronization between multiple data-centers and clouds (Object interfaces only)

 - unique on-demand fetching technique and metadata only synchronization where only needed portions of object has to be fetched from the remote site (upcoming feature)